 - Real estate

-We have worked with an array of public sector organizations who utilise the CCS Framework.
+We have worked with an array of public sector organisations who utilise the CCS Frameworks.
 Our CCS team has advised independent National Regulatory Authorities such as Ofgem, Central Government bodies such as the Ministry of Justice, Department for Business, Energy, Industry and Strategy and Department for Work and Pensions, as well as local authorities, such as Bristol City Council and Newcastle City Council.
-Our broad range of specialisms means we have provided legal advice on a wide range of topics, from property law to procurement advice.
+Our broad range of specialisms means we provide legal advice on a wide range of topics.

 - Dispute resolution